 In This Article

-Pandemic stress and social unrest have led to peaks in psychological distress, with over 8 out of 10 Americans displaying “moderate to severe” symptoms of both depression and anxiety in a screening organized by Mental Health America.
+The events of the last year have led to peaks in psychological distress, with over 8 out of 10 Americans displaying “moderate to severe” symptoms of both depression and anxiety in a screening organized by Mental Health America.
 My psychotherapy clients tend to be consistent in the questions they ask: How do I deal?
 How can I heal?
 True change is a long-game, and therapy sometimes demands patience.
 Still, there are adjustments we can make to our day-to-day that help expand our potential and relieve some of our pain, especially during one of the most collectively difficult eras of our time.

 My most applicable answer is one surely shared with many other therapists: Mindfulness.
 This abstract word is one we hear and see often: touted by colorful self-care Instagram accounts, promoted by yoga teachers, and displayed on subway ads for meditation apps.
 Mindfulness certainly sounds serene, but what exactly is it?